Skies of Arcadia: Development

 Development began in 1999 under the code name Project Ares.
 The title was changed to Eternal Arcadia in 2000, retained for the Japanese release.
 The internal Sega development team, Overworks, consisted of development staff from Team Andromeda and the Phantasy Star teams.
 Producer Rieko Kodama had worked on Phantasy Star 1, 2 and 4, and the first two Sonic the Hedgehog games for the Sega Genesis, while scenario writer Shuntaro Tanaka had written the stories for the first two Sakura Wars RPGs.
 The soundtrack was composed by Tatsuyuki Maeda, who composed for Sonic 3 & Knuckles, and Yutaka Minobe.
-Expectations were high, as Team Andromeda's prior game, Panzer Dragoon Saga (1998), had received acclaim and the Dreamcast had few well-reviewed JRPGs.
+Expectations were high, as Team Andromeda's prior game, Panzer Dragoon Saga (1998), had received acclaim and the Dreamcast had few well-reviewed Japanese RPGs.

 Development went smoothly, attributed to the increased power and easier architecture of the Dreamcast in comparison to the Sega Saturn.
 The team comprised around 20 people.
 They decided to make entering buildings in towns seamless, without loading, and to use an expressive anime art style to more clearly show facial expressions and emotions of characters, both of which they felt had been lacking from recent popular RPGs such as Final Fantasy VII and Final Fantasy VIII.
 Similarly, while the aforementioned games were focused on dark themes and complicated gameplay systems, Overworks strove to keep the game bright and cheerful, with simple gameplay mechanics that focused on exploring a large game world.
 The game was released across two of Sega's proprietary GD-ROM discs, to accommodate its size.

 Development began for the Sega Saturn, with battles on land and the tops of trains.
 After production moved to the Dreamcast, the motif of traveling the skies was set, inspired by the Age of Discovery.
 At the time, Japanese role-playing video games portrayed mostly darker worlds, but Overworks was more interested in creating an optimistic protagonist who explored the world.
 They took care to portray Aika and Fina, Vyse's female friends, on equal footing with him, rather than being saved by him.
 The historical architecture and ancient civilizations are attributed to team member Shuntaro Tanaka, who majored in history at university and conceptualized the world and scenario, inspiring the "discovery" aspect.

 The Japanese Dreamcast release date was set for September 14, 2000, but delayed to October 5, 2000, so the team could create a paid "trial version" for concurrent release.
 The release was promoted in Japan with posters and television commercials.
-During launch month, and spanning eight months total, the game also received an official manga in every issue of Magazine Z, supervised by the development team.
+During launch month, and spanning eight months total, Skies of Arcadia was adapted as an official manga in every issue of Magazine Z, supervised by the development team.
 A soundtrack was released on CD on the day of the game's release.